Best Podium Alternative: ReviewSync vs Podium for Small Business

 Where Podium Wins

 Business texting.
-This is Podium's bread and butter.
+This is what Podium does best.
 Two-way SMS with customers, automated text campaigns, appointment reminders via text.
 If texting is how your customers want to communicate, Podium does it well.

 Review generation.
 Podium can send review request texts after a transaction.
 "Thanks for visiting!
 Leave us a review?" with a direct link.
 These campaigns work.
 Businesses on Podium typically see review volume increase.
 ReviewSync doesn't generate reviews -- it manages the ones you already have.